Paper Chan's Little Guide to Minecraft Server Optimization!

 secondarypoisensor: 40

 dry-farmland, grass-spread, and mob-spawner can be adjusted to increase the interval between each check, thereby reducing their performance impact.
-The difference is mostly insignificant for the majority of small servers; however, it may be beneficial for servers with a large number of spawners and farmlands."
+The difference is mostly insignificant for the majority of small servers; however, it may be beneficial for servers with a large number of spawners and farmlands.

 optimize-explosions: false

-Please do note that the threshold is there to safeguard your server and increase the value would also increase the risk of your server crashing in the event of large amount of TNT detonation.
+In case you do really love to blow things up and notice that your TNT detonation does not behave like Vanilla, increase the max-tnt-per-tick threshold located in spigot.yml to remedy the issue.
+Please note that the threshold is there to safeguard your server and increasing the value would also increase the risk of your server crashing in the event of a large amount of TNT detonation.

 armor-stands: